 Then I made a simplier, but (in my opinion) a better design to improve User Experience.
 As you are about to see, I added a submit button, included an SVG icon for each of the options (radio buttons) which represent each label.
 I took as a reference this Sara Soueidan's pen.

 And last but not least, I'm still new in Accessibility on web.
 And I'm reading and understanding more about it.
 So if you have comments or feedback about it feel free to let me know.

 So this is the new pen (Ta-da!):

-Before I forget: I designed the icons too :).
+FYI: I designed the icons too.
 You can check them here.